radforddc/rw0nbb/README.md

 # rw0nbb
-RadWare/ORNL analysis codes for MJD and HPGe detector characterization
+RadWare/ORNL analysis codes for Majorana Demonstrator (MJD) data analysis and HPGe detector characterization.
+Also includes special version of rw05 as a tarball.